David-VTUK/lab-docs/docs/prometheus/part-four.md

 # Scrape Configuration

 Using the Prometheus Operator, `ServiceMonitor` and `PodMonitor` are standard abstractions for service discovery within a Kubernetes cluster.
-However, in this example we are scraping metrics directly exposed from nodes from an external cluster.
+However, in this example, we are scraping metrics from external nodes.

 Two ways to approach this include:

 * Modifying the `Prometheus` yaml file and directly injecting additional scrape configs
 * Modifying the `Prometheus` yaml file and reference an existing secret with `additionalScrapeConfigs`

-For this example, the latter is used as a provides a less error-prone and scalable way to manage additional scrape configurations
+For this example, the latter is used as a provides a less error-prone and scalable way to manage additional scrape configurations.

 ##  Additional Scrape config